 - 3/4 cup medium pearl barley

 - 1 garlic clove, minced

 - 1/2 cup white wine or additional water

 - 3 tablespoons minced fresh parsley

-- In a small saucepan, bring water to a boil; add bouillon and stir until dissolved.
-Reduce heat and keep warm.
+- In a small saucepan, bring broth to a simmer; keep hot.

-- In a large nonstick skillet over medium-high heat, cook and stir the barley for 2-4 minutes or until lightly browned.
+- In another small saucepan over medium-high heat, cook and stir the barley for 2-4 minutes or until lightly browned.
 Transfer to a small bowl.
-In the same skillet, saute onion in oil for 2 minutes.
+In the same saucepan, saute onion in oil for 2 minutes.
 Add garlic; saute 1 minute longer or until onion is tender.
 Stir in barley and wine.
 Cook and stir until all of the liquid is absorbed.

-- Add heated bouillon, 1/2 cup at a time, stirring constantly and allowing the liquid to absorb between additions.
-Cook just until barley is almost tender (cooking time is about 20 minutes).
-Add the parsley, lemon peel and salt; cook and stir until heated through.
+- Add hot broth, 1/2 cup at a time, stirring constantly and allowing the liquid to absorb between additions.
+Cook just until barley is almost tender (cooking time is about 45 minutes).
+Add the parsley and lemon zest; cook and stir until heated through.
 Serve immediately.
-Yield: 4 servings.

 Can someone please tell me where to find sodium-free chicken boullion granules?
 This recipe sounds delicious!